 Les révolutions sidérales

-A double star is a binary system composed of two stars that are gravitationally bound to one another.
-In other words, double stars revolve in pairs circling in mutual orbit.
+A binary star system is composed of two stars that are gravitationally bound to one another, circling in mutual orbit.
 Astronomers identify different types of binary systems based upon the relation between the two stars.
 These observations describe not only their current state, but also suggest their future destinies.
-Les revolutions sidérales is a series of images that explores exchanges that occur between body-to-body elements that are drawn together.
-The exhibition gathers several components, including photographs, citations, image-machines and a light installation that take as their departure point astral entanglements and their earthly reflections.
+Les revolutions sidérales focuses on the exchanges that occur between body-to-body elements that are drawn together.
+The exhibition gathers several components, including photographs, citations, and a star-machine to explore astral entanglements and their earthly reflections.

-This project was developed in the context of an artist residency at DAÏMÕN, a research residency at the Morbid Anatomy Museum and printed by the artist at the Post-Image cluster of the MILIEUX Institute for Arts, Culture, and Technology.
-The project was supported by SODEC and the SSHRC.
+This project was developed in the context of a research residency at the Morbid Anatomy Museum in Brooklyn and an artist residency at DAÏMÕN in Gatineau.